elcicd/el-CICD-docs/README.md

 ##### **WARNING: DO NOT MODIFY UPSTREAM ENVIRONMENT CONFIGURATIONS OR THE IMAGE SOURCE CODE**

-Changes made to the deployment configurations for an upstream environment or the source code of the microservice on a Deployment Branch will be ignored.
+Changes made to the deployment configurations for an upstream environment or the source code of the microservice on a Deployment Branch will be ignored by the current Deployment Branch.
 The purpose of a Deployment Branch is to track and version the changes of the deployment configurations for an image built from the Development Branch.
-The code that's included, and any upstream deployment configurations should only be looked at as a historical record of the project.
-Changing any of this in a downstream Deployment Branch makes it harder to see what is in the actual image, and how it was previously deployed.
+The code that's included, and any upstream deployment configurations should only be looked at as a historical record of the project from the time the branch was created.
+Changing any of this in a downstream Deployment Branch makes it harder to see what is in the actual image, and how it was previously deployed before being promoted.

 Changing the source or upstream deployment configurations will at a minimum cause confusion, and at worst make it harder to work on hotfixes if necessary.
 Because of Git's distributed nature and design, locking certain files from being modified is not possible.
 Deployment Branches are a work-around to the modern development problem of keeping the proverbial source of truth in two places at once, the SCM and the Image Repository.